jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ![The index template in the editor](https://learn.wordpress.org/files/2022/10/empty-index-template.png)

-As the index template is the default template that WordPress will load if it can't find a matching template file for the content being rendered, it's a good idea to add some content to this template.
+As the Index template is the default template that WordPress will load if it can't find a matching template file for the content being rendered, it's a good idea to add some content to this template.
 General best practice is to populate this template with a query loop, so that all posts on the site are displayed.

 > **Note:** The Query Loop block is equivalent to [The Loop](https://codex.wordpress.org/The_Loop) in a classic theme.
 For more details on the power of the Query Loop block, take a look at this [tutorial](https://learn.wordpress.org/tutorial/taking-advantage-of-query-loops/).